Why on earth would you run till it hurts?

 Before I felt I could call myself a runner, I used to think that runners were somehow different from the rest of us...

 When they ran, it was effortless.
 Whereas when I ran, it was torture.
 Now that I do finally call myself a runner, I know that it’s tough for every one of us.
 We’re all out there, busting a gut.
 We all push ourselves as much as we can, whatever the speed or the distance it is that we run.
 And this really does include me, running at my relative snail’s pace and not very far either, and all you sprinters and marathon runners too.

-I’ve learned that running takes place for all of us as much, if not more, in our heads than our bodies.
-And that one of the perverse satisfactions, if not joys, of becoming a runner is the pleasure we gain from this whole process of pushing ourselves beyond the point where our body is saying, um, you know what?
+I’ve learned that running takes place just as much, if not more, in our heads than our bodies.
+And that one of the perverse satisfactions of becoming a runner is the pleasure we gain from pushing ourselves beyond the point where our body is saying, um, you know what?
 Can we please stop now?
 And where our brain then steps in and says, nope.
-Just gonna see if we can push on a little bit more, baby.
+Just going to see if we can push on a little bit more, baby.

 As I wrote those words about that painful finish, I realised that those in fact are the best moments.
 How counter-intuitive is that?
-In fact it’s when you push yourself the most that it feels the best afterwards.
-It’s hard to explain that to a non-runner.
+In fact, it’s when you push yourself the most that it feels the best afterwards.
+It’s hard to explain that running tip to a non-runner.